BlakeMScurr/obsidian-notes/Study/ZKPs/Papers/Groth16.md

 ?
 The tuple $(\textbf{Setup, Prove, Vfy})$ is a linear interactive proof for $\mathcal{R}$ if it has perfect completeness and statistical knowledge soundness against affine prover strategies.

-What, roughly, does statistical knowledge soundness against affine prover strategies?
+What, roughly, does statistical knowledge soundness against affine prover strategies mean?
 ?
 That a witness can be extracted from a proof matrix.